sangria-graphql/sangria-graphql.github.io/learn.md

 SchemaRenderer.renderSchema(SchemaDefinition.StarWarsSchema)
 ```

-For a StarWars schema it will produce following results:
+For a StarWars schema it will produce the following results:

 ```
 interface Character {